Friday, October 01, 2021

 (1955) Dir John Parker

 This version, the original, contains no narration, nor even a word of dialogue (only the occasional mocking laughter or hysterical sobbing).
-The wolfish and demented grins of the men, the haughty scorn and weary loathing in the eyes of the women, speak way more clearly than words.
-We start the night waking up from a dream in the fleabag motel room of a tough-looking beatnik chick, the 'Gamin' (Adrienne Barett) who then gets dressed (black turtleneck, sports coat and big round medallion, very beat), tests out the spring on her switchblade and begins her midnight creep through a desolate nighttime nightmare Venice Beach, CA.
+The wolfish and demented grins of the men, and the weary loathing in the eyes of the women transcend words.
+We start the night waking up from a dream in the fleabag motel room of a tough-looking beatnik chick, the 'Gamin' (Adrienne Barett) who then gets dressed (black turtleneck, sports coat and big round medallion, very beat), tests out the spring on her switchblade and begins her midnight creep through a desolate Venice Beach, CA.

-She sees many sights.
-She stares at a neglected child sitting in her hotel's rickety stairwell; she laughs at a drunk being sapped by a sadistic cop on the street; little person and real life news hawker Angelo Rossitto gleefully shows her the nightly edition: "Mysterious Stabbing" (she laughs rather than winces); a smirking pimp sells her to a rich fat guy in a limo (Bruno Ve Sota!); she doesn't even care!
-En route to his club, she dreams of a masked figure who leads who her through a graveyard where her dead parents are boozing it up and slapping each other around on their living room furnishings.
-She stabs the father after he kills her mother!
-She's followed by a detective who laughs at her confusion --he looks just like her murdered father!
-A demented looking flower girl's basket hides a severed hand!
+Throughout her reactions are not what we expect: she stares at a neglected child sitting in her hotel's rickety stairwell; she laughs at a drunk being sapped by a sadistic cop on the street; when little person and real life news hawker Angelo Rossitto gleefully shows her the nightly edition: "Mysterious Stabbing," she laughs rather than winces; a smirking pimp sells her to a rich fat guy in a limo (Bruno Ve Sota!) and she doesn't even care!
+She dreams of a masked figure who leads who her through a graveyard where her dead parents are boozing it up and slapping each other around--the living room furniture moved to the the cemetery.
+She stabs her father after he kills her mother!
+She's followed by a detective who laughs at her confusion!
+Wait, he looks just like her murdered father!
+A demented looking flower girl's basket hides Ve Sota's severed hand!
 It's clutching her medallion!
-The people who watch as she cut it off Bruno Ve Sota had no faces.
-ARGGHH!
+She pushed him over the balcony!
+The people who watch as she cut it off had no faces.
+Run, gamin!

 All the while, George Antheil's weird horn-heavy score steadily amps up the noir tension and the wordless eerie whooping of Marni Nixon's vocalizing grows progressively unhinged.
-Paranoia is inexorably pushed past the point of endurance or even conceivable reality and even into the realm of Bunuelian black comedy.
-She hides from the cop in a jazz basement club where he finds the pimp gives her a drink and a cigarette.
-Booze and nicotine cure her!
+Paranoia is inexorably pushed past the point of endurance or even conceivable reality and even into the realm of black comedy.
+She hides from the cop in a jazz basement club where her pimp gives her a drink and a cigarette.
+Booze and nicotine cure her--doesn't it always?
 She literally throws on a cocktail dress and gets onstage to sing with Shorty Rogers and his Giants.
 At the tables, sleazy dudes grope drunken party girls and lonely old guys with five-o-clock shadow drink up.
-Everyone starts laughing at our onstage gamin, pointing their fingers, once the detective shows up.
+Everyone starts laughing at our onstage gamin, pointing their fingers.
 A cop shoves dead Ve Sota's head through the window bars, so he can dig the swinging Shorty sounds.
 After awhile, even the Gamin laughs between her screams.
 Bunuel fans will remember the climax of El as Ed Wood fans will remember the devil dream blackboard sequence in Glen or Glenda (which is on Tubi, colorized).
-If Glen's crazy finger-pointing snips and snails dream was extended to a full hour, given a whooping Marni Nixon soundtrack, and turned loose on the empty nocturnal boulevards of Hollywood, USA, Dementia would result.
+If Glen's crazy finger-pointing snips and snails dream was extended to a full hour, given a whooping Marni Nixon soundtrack, and turned loose on the empty nocturnal boulevards of Hollywood, USA, after even the night owls are asleep, Dementia would result.

 Watching it now you may wonder about why it could ever have run afoul of censors.
 There's no nudity or onscreen violence aside from all the beating and stabbing and blood and amputation.
 In a way I guess it's nudity of the soul that scared them-- to watch Dementia is to see the dark seething Freudian unconscious of America's urban spaces suddenly erupting out of every sewer at once, covering recognizable plotting of an average film noir with a flood of paranoid Maya Deren-esque experimentalism that easily could have warped 1955 reality so thoroughly it would never re-straighten.
-Those censors wanted their unconscious out of sight, their noir conventions used in the service of a romantic plot.
-They wanted a mixer with their whiskey.
-This is the straight up hard stuff.
-No futzing around with conventional plot trimmings, just a switch blade straight through the eyeball into the part of the brain where your dreams go to die.
+Those censors wanted their unconscious tucked nicely out of sight, their noir conventions used in the service of a romantic plot, nothing excessive.
+They wanted a mixer with their whiskey; Dementia is the straight up hard stuff.
+No futzing around with conventional plot trimmings, just a switch blade straight through the eyeball into the part of the brain where your dreams start to twist into smoke.

 Either way, censors, you lost!
 65 years later and reality is now officially bent beyond recognition despite your best efforts!
 G'head, Gamin!
 Carve your way to jazz freedom!
 Over and over and over....